mitchpaulus/autocorrect.vim/README.markdown

 ```

 This mapping will by default open up a `.autocorrect` file in your home
-directory, with the `iabbrev` command ready to go.
-If the first
+directory, with the `iabbrev` command ready to go (`:h iabbrev`).
+If the
-suggested option isn't what you want the correction to be, just change
+first suggested option isn't what you want the correction to be, just
-it.
+change it.

 ## Can I have this automatically loaded for particular filetypes?